1971 Salem, Illinois, derailment: Aftermath

 The NTSB found that the mechanical faults in Illinois Central locomotive #4031 caused the derailment.
 It recommended improvements in wheel-slip detection devices for locomotives and in pre-departure testing procedures.
 The NTSB also recommended that the Federal Railroad Administration (FRA) draft safety standards to address the ejection of passengers through windows in the event of accidents.

+Around the beginning of 2025, a University of Missouri journalist student from Salem, Illinois started a goal of identifying the only unidentified decedent of the crash.
+When exhuming this person's grave, it was revealed through x-rays that there were at least two, possibly three, unidentified victims inside the grave, one of whom appeared to be a child.
+The DNA Doe Project has joined in this investigation.